 - Behavior modification

-When treating a child or adolescent affected by obesity, it is often recommended that they have a consultation with a dietitian that specializes in children’s needs.
-Dietitians can best help children understand healthy eating habits and how to implement them in their long-term diet.
+Nutrition Support: When treating a child or adolescent affected by obesity, it is often recommended that they consult a dietitian specializing in children’s needs.
+Dietitians can best help children and their families understand healthy eating habits and how to implement them in their long-term diet.

 - Changing eating habits